 It is the Company's policy to periodically declare a portion of its unrestricted retained earnings as dividend usually in the third quarter of each year.
 The declaration of dividends depends upon the Company's earnings, cash flow and financial condition, among other factors.
 The Company may declare dividends out of its unrestricted retained earnings only.
-Unrestricted retained earnings represent the net accumulated earnings of the Company may pay dividends in cash, by the distribution of property, or by the issue of shares of stock.
+Unrestricted retained earnings represent the net accumulated earnings of the Company, with its capital unimpaired, which are not appropriated for any other purpose.
+The Company may pay dividends in cash, by the distribution of property, or by the issue of shares of stock.
 Cash dividends are subject to the approval by the Board of Directors (BOD).
 Stock dividends are subject to the approval by both the BOD and at least two-thirds (2/3) of the outstanding capital stock of the stockholders at a stockholders' meeting called for such purpose.

 On August 26, 2014, the Company declared cash dividend of P0.38 per share, payable to all stockholders of record as of September 08, 2014, out of the unrestricted retained earnings of the Company as of 31 December 2013.
 On August 12, 2015, the Company declared cash dividend of P0.31 per share, payable to all stockholders of record as of September 1, 2015, out of the unrestricted retained earnings of the Company as of December 31, 2014.
-On August 19, 2016, the Company declared cash dividend of P0.31 per share, payable to all stockholders of record as of September 05, 2016, out of the unrestricted retained earnings of the Company as of December 31, 2014.
 On August 19, 2016, the Company declared cash dividend of P0.31 per share, payable to all stockholders of record as of September 05, 2016, out of the unrestricted retained earnings of the Company as of December 31, 2015.